usegalaxy-eu/website/_events/2022-07-05-Biohackathon-Paris.md

 external: "https://galaxyproject.org/events/2022-11-b-h2022"
 ---

-BioHackathon activities are driven by practical sessions where people gather, discuss, and implement ideas and projects during intensive and productive coding sessions
+BioHackathon activities are driven by practical sessions where people gather, discuss, and implement ideas and projects during intensive and productive coding sessions.